eduaiart/VeridantAI/DEPLOYMENT.md

 # Google Cloud Deployment Guide

-This guide will help you deploy your VaridantAI website to Google Cloud Platform using App Engine.
+This guide will help you deploy your VeridantAI website to Google Cloud Platform using App Engine.

 ## Prerequisites